How to visit Bagamoyo

 - Visits to Caravanserai Museum

-- Visits to Catholic Old church & Museum
+- Visits to the Catholic Old church & Museum

 - Practise Fishing with local fishermen